Doors 6:30pm/Show 7:30pm

 Vic Mensa is among the most socially conscious artists in hip hop – outspoken and engaged on issues ranging from gun violence to racial justice to mental health.
 He’s teaming up with his friend, the poet and musician aja monet, for a night celebrating the power of art to make sustainable change.

 *Please Note: Chairs will not be available at this show but you are permitted to bring your own.
+For our d/Deaf and hard of hearing communities, we will have an ASL interpreter at the left side of the stage.

 ABOUT THE ARTISTS